BHOGALA-SRIKA/ActivityRecognition-1DCNN/README.md

 1. **Dataset:** Anguita, D., et al. (2013).
 "A Public Domain Dataset for Human Activity Recognition Using Smartphones."
 ESANN 2013.
 2. **Methodology:** Kiranyaz, S., et al. (2015).
 "Real-Time Patient-Specific ECG Classification by 1D Convolutional Neural Networks."
 IEEE Transactions on Biomedical Engineering.
 3. **Tools:** MathWorks, "Deep Learning Toolbox," [Online].
 Available: https://www.mathworks.com/help/deeplearning/

+## AI Assistance
+Generative AI was used to help debug data reshaping logic, restructure the model to use all 9 IMU signal channels instead of one, and draft the verification test script.
+All code was reviewed, tested, and understood before inclusion, per the program's Generative AI Guidelines.